 Dr. U has performed many FUE repair procedures, often working on cases that no other doctor will take.
 His repair procedures have exceeded patient expectations and have vastly improved the scars left by other surgeons.

 In cases where the scar is visible due to a line of whiteness, the scar stands out from the scalp due to its pigmentation.
 Therefore, it could still be visible, even as the hair grows out of it.
 As an example, onlookers may be able to see the scar tissue through the growing hair.
 This means that the next step that must be taken by the patient and the surgeon is to discuss the method of Trichopigmentation.

-Ultimately, Trichopigmentation can help the right patient achieve the desired look of hair fullness, while minimizing the appearance and visibility of linear scars that sometimes accompany more outdated hair transplant procedures.
+Ultimately, Trichopigmentation can help the right patient achieve the desired look of hair fullness while minimizing the appearance and visibility of linear scars that sometimes accompany more outdated hair transplant procedures.

-Also, in order for the patient to receive the correct camouflage, the coloration of the scar must be taken into account.
-An example of this would be if the scar is already some shade of white.
+Also, for the patient to receive the correct camouflage, the coloration of the scar must be taken into account.
+An example of this will be if the scar is already some shade of white.
 The line shouldn’t be replaced with an unnatural pigment color that doesn’t correspond to their skin tone.
 The patient, in this case, would be advised to attain more natural-looking results through Follicular Unit Extraction (FUE) and have these grafts inserted into the scar tissue.

 Other Applications for Trichopigmentation

 While Trichopigmentation is well known for its use with pattern baldness (androgenic alopecia) and camouflaging scars, several other conditions can benefit from Trichopigmentation.
 These include: